-Classical musician Ustad Ghulam Mustafa Khan dies at 89
+Classical musician Ghulam Mustafa Khan dies at 89

 Prime Minister Narendra Modi and several musicians took to Twitter to pay their tributes to him.

-Classical musician and the recipient of Padma Awards Ustad Ghulam Mustafa Khan died on Sunday.
+Classical musician and the recipient of Padma Awards Ghulam Mustafa Khan died on Sunday.
 He was 89.

 His daughter-in-law Namrata Gupta Khan shared the news of his death on Facebook.
 “With a very heavy heart, I inform you all that my father-in-law the pillar of our family and a legend of our nation, Padma Vibhushan Ustad Ghulam Mustafa Khan sahab has left for his heavenly abode,” she wrote.